Work with a phrase

 - Click the Phrases (#) tab at the top of the topics list.
 The Phrase list appears.

-- From the Delete column click the click the x associated with the phrase you want to delete.
+- From the Delete column, click the x associated with the phrase you want to delete.

-- Click Save Draft to update the existing topic.
-A Topic successfully updated as draft message appears in the top right corner of the screen.
+- Click Save Draft.
+A Topic successfully updated as draft message appears in the upper right corner of the screen.